rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/misc/freeswitch_event_socket_login.md

 This module is a login utility to find the password of the FreeSWITCH event socket service by bruteforcing the login interface.
 Note that this service does not require a username to log in; login is done purely via supplying a valid password.
+This module will stops as soon as a valid password is found.

 This service is enabled by default and listens on TCP port 8021 on the local network interface.